OAGi/Score/docs/user_guide/index.rst

    5. *Definition*.
 Specify the description of the BCCP. *Definition* is optional but a warning is given if none is specified.

-5. Click the “Update” button at the top right to save changes.
+5. Click the "Update" button at the top right to save changes.

 Cancel a BCCP revision
 ^^^^^^^^^^^^^^^^^^^^^^